studioscully/js_platform_game/README.md

 - See how quickly you can complete the challenge!

 General notes:
-It's designed as a base for you to build and improve upon
+- It's designed as a base for you to build and improve upon
 - hopefully it'll be a useful starting point to inspire you to make something cool!
 Baddies, moving platforms, time attacks, bullets, sloped platforms, power ups... the list goes on!

+Code improvements:
-In terms of improving the code, well, let's just say that there are lots of opportunities. :D It's been put together to Get It To Work, and can surely do with some clean up!
+- In terms of improving the code, well, let's just say that there are lots of opportunities. :D It's been put together to Get It To Work, and can surely do with some clean up!

-Should we have a game manager?
+- Should we have a game manager?
 A level definition?
 How can we better load images?
 What about a centralised "item" object that can act as a coin, thorn etc?

-How can we do better with the animations and should we use a graphics library like Pixi.js?
+- How can we do better with the animations and should we use a graphics library like Pixi.js?

 Lots to consider :D